Kingston South End (Charlotte, North Carolina): History

 The final two transactions were closed in June 2021 for $17.1 million.
-The building's property sits on a 3.5-acre lot that is made up of 4 parcels.
 One of the transactions White Point Partners and Greystar completed was to acquire two parcels located at addresses 1700 South Blvd which included a parking lot and 1708 South Blvd which contained a two story 18,946 sqft building.
 This two-story building was formerly a brewery for Atlanta-based New Realm Brewing Co.
 New Realm Brewing had a brewery located at 1708 for 4 years.
 Prior to the brewery it was 1950s manufacturing facility owned by Boulevard Films.
 The third and final transaction included the permanently closed Rosemont and 120 E Kingston.
 The rezoning petition for 3.5 acres along South Boulevard to rezoned as mixed use was approved by city council in June 2021.